beancount/docs/docs/ledgerhub_design_doc.md

 This is the domain of the ledger-autosync project.
 Perhaps we should coordinate input/outputs or even integrate call some of its library code at this stage.
 The author notes that fetching data from OFX servers is pretty easy, though the begin/end dates will have to get processed and filtered.

 Automatic fetching support will vary widely depending on where the institutions are located.
 Some places have solid support, some less.
-Use the data from [<span class="underline">ofxhome.com</span>](http://ofxhome.com) to configure.
+Use the data from [<u>ofxhome.com</u>](http://ofxhome.com) to configure.

 #### Fetching Prices<a id="fetching-prices"></a>